spetlr-org/spetlr/docs/power_bi/README.md

 If you want to refresh only selected tables in the dataset, you can specify the optional "table_names" parameter with a list of table names.
 If the list is not empty, only the selected tables will be refreshed.
+(Note: It is not possible to list available tables programmatically using the PowerBI API, like you can do with workspaces and datasets.
+You have to check the table names visually in PowerBI.)

 All parameters can only be specified in the constructor.